Schramm's model of communication: Field of experience

 Another innovation of Schramm's model is the role of fields of experience.
-A field of experience is a psychological frame of reference.
+A field of experience is a mental frame of reference.
 It includes past life experiences as well as the attitudes, values, and beliefs of the communicators.
 Each participant has their own field of experience.
 It determines how the processes of encoding, decoding, and interpretation take place.
-For example, an American businessman is unable to encode their message in Russian if he has never learned this language or an African tribesman who has never heard of an airplane would be unable to accurately decode a message involving airplanes.
+For example, an American is unable to encode their message in Russian if they have never learned this language.
+And if a person from an indigenous tribe has never heard of an airplane then they are unable to accurately decode messages about airplanes.
 The more the participants are alike, the more their fields of experience overlap.
 For communication to be successful, the message has to be located within both fields of experience, i.e. in their overlap.

 The bigger the cultural differences, the more difficult effective communication becomes.
 This is especially relevant for communication across national boundaries.
 Blythe cites this lack of overlap as an example of failed communication in the case of foreign advertisements, which may appear incomprehensible or unintentionally humorous.
 The lack of overlap can also happen for people within the same culture, for example, when an amateur tries to read specialist scientific literature.
 In some cases, such problems can be avoided if the sender is able to encode their message using an easy expression that is accessible to the destination.
-The concept of a field of experience is similar to what various later models refer to as social and cultural contexts.
+The concept of a field of experience is similar to what later models refer to as social and cultural contexts.